yajingran/group_2_final_project/README.md

 SaleType: Type of sale
 SaleCondition: Condition of sale

+### Export Transform and Load
+1) EXTRACT
+- Extracted from csv files
+- Filtered to compare features affecting house prices
+- Evaluated possible correlations between (ten features) and house prices
+- Explored ...

+2) TRANSFORM
+-

+3) LOAD
+- Loaded data frames into tables using PostgreSQL
+- Normalized data in SQL
+- Joined tables and exported to .CSV for Machine Learning*

 ### Data Exploration
 * Check the dataset and better understand it
 * check the missing values and duplicates